 Teenagers are right in the middle of forming their identities and honing their sense of humour, and we see this as an important time to engage and support them.

-The Withers Tsang Class Comedians programme provides a unique opportunity for secondary-school students to participate in the arts and is run at no cost to the students that participate.
+The Class Comedians programme provides a unique opportunity for secondary-school students to participate in the arts and is run at no cost to the students that participate.

-For the next few weeks and over the April school holidays, a series of workshops, performances and one-on-one mentoring cover different types of comedy performances and all aspects of the comedy industry.
+For two weekends and six days over the April school holidays, those that are selected for the 10 day intensive programme will take part in a series of workshops, performances and one-on-one mentoring covering different types of comedy performances and all aspects of the comedy industry.
 Comedians and industry experts work with the students to enable them to find their comedy voice.
 As well as coaching their creative development, students are also taught professional skills necessary to make a living being funny, along with personal life skills.

-At the end of the programme, students perform in front of an audience at the Withers Tsang Class Comedians Showcase during the Comedy Festival.
+At the end of the programme, students will have the opportunity to perform in the NZ International Comedy Festival at the Class Comedians Showcases.
+They'll also have the opportunity to see a huge variety of shows in the Festival.
 The confidence they build in such a short time and the performances themselves are incredible.